 What you see: A dry line running down the outside of a tomato, with a hole or two in its midst.
 What it is: A sign that, way back when, a part of the tomato

-Those annoying brown spots on cauliflower
+Are the brown spots on cauliflower OK to eat?

 What you see: Brown spots on cauliflower.
 What it is: Bruising, most likely from bumping into other cauliflower heads, or cold temperatures.
 Eat or toss: Eat!